-When the "EPSFallbackReport" feature is supported, this procedure is used in the AF to subscribe to the notification of EPS Fallback events, if this event was not previously provisioned.
+When the "EPSFallbackReport" feature is supported, this procedure is used in the NF service consumer to subscribe to the notification of EPS Fallback events, if this event was not previously provisioned.

-The AF shall use the HTTP PATCH method to update the "Events Subscription" sub-resource together with the modifications to the "Individual Application Session" sub-resource.
+The NF service consumer shall use the HTTP PATCH method to update the "Events Subscription" sub-resource together with the modifications to the "Individual Application Session" sub-resource.

-The AF shall include in the HTTP PATCH request message described in subclause 4.2.3.2 the updated values of the "EventsSubscReqDataRm" data type, which shall include in the "events" attribute a new element with the "event" attribute set to "EPS_FALLBACK".
-The AF shall request to the PCF to report EPS Fallback in conjunction with providing the PCF with AF service information for voice media type as described in subclause 4.2.3.2.
+The NF service consumer shall include in the HTTP PATCH request message described in subclause 4.2.3.2 the updated values of the "EventsSubscReqDataRm" data type, which shall include in the "events" attribute a new element with the "event" attribute set to "EPS_FALLBACK".
+The NF service consumer shall request to the PCF to report EPS Fallback in conjunction with providing the PCF with NF service consumer service information for voice media type as described in subclause 4.2.3.2.

 As result of this action, the PCF shall set the appropriate subscription to EPS Fallback for the corresponding active PCC rule(s) as described in 3GPP TS 29.512 [8].

-The PCF shall reply to the AF as described in subclause 4.2.3.2.
+The PCF shall reply to the NF service consumer as described in subclause 4.2.3.2.